harrellelise/Data-Structures-Projects/README.md

+# Data-Structures-Projects
-These are my Data Structures Final Project Files.
-These files are a collection of different versions of priority queues that I coded.
-At the bottom of each file, there is some commented-out code that I used to test my files.
-There is also a document outlining all the parts of my final project and answering questions regarding each piece.
+This repository contains my Data Structures Final Project files.
+The project includes various versions of priority queues that I implemented.
+Each file represents a different approach or version, and at the bottom of each file, you'll find commented-out code used for testing the implementation.

+Additionally, there is a **FinalProjectQuestions.docx** document that outlines all parts of the final project, along with answers to specific questions regarding each piece of the project.